-Pre-configured and fabricated charges against dissenters and government critics, rather than an objective assessment of the country's risk profile, have driven the sharp rise in the so-called identification, investigation, and prosecution of terrorism financing cases.
-The government's overzealous pursuit of its strategic objective to strengthen mechanisms for identifying, investigating, and prosecuting terrorism financing-at the expense of CSOs-has resulted in a surge of freeze orders targeting religious groups and NGOs engaged in development work and disaster response, alongside a dramatic increase in criminal complaints and actions filed with the Department of Justice (DOJ) and anti-terror courts.
+Pre-configured and fabricated charges against dissenters and government critics, have driven the sharp rise in the so-called identification, investigation, and prosecution of terrorism financing cases.
+These charges are not based on an objective assessment of the country's risk profile.
+The government's overzealous pursuit of its strategic objective to strengthen mechanisms for identifying, investigating, and prosecuting terrorism financing has come at the expense of the CSOs.
+This has resulted in a surge of freeze orders targeting religious groups and NGOs engaged in development work and disaster response.
+Aditionally there has been a dramatic increase in criminal complaints and actions filed with the Department of Justice (DOJ) and anti-terror courts.

 Based on available data, terrorism financing cases rose from 14 in 2023 to 66 in 2024-a staggering 371% increase.
 Majority of the accused and respondents in these cases are women, indicating a disproportionately adverse impact on women's representation in civil society.
-Notably, moreover, several of these cases in Luzon have been dismissed outright by the court due to insufficient evidence.
+Notably, several of these cases in Luzon have been dismissed outright by the court due to insufficient evidence.
 For instance, in one case, two human rights defenders were charged with terrorism financing for providing PHP 500 to an alleged NPA member in prison.